Yosemite: An Introduction

 Extensive visitor activities, facilities, and services are available in Yosemite Valley, mostly in Yosemite Village near the Valley's east end.
 In the Village you can visit the Valley Visitor Center and see its orientation film, publications, theater programs, and exhibits highlighting Yosemite Valley's natural and human history.
 Self-guiding trails are nearby.
 Elsewhere in Yosemite Valley, you can gaze up at the waterfalls, visit Mirror Lake/Meadow in the East Valley and the famous "Tunnel View" of Yosemite Valley at Wawona Tunnel above the West Valley, watch rock climbers on El Capitan, take in the exhibits at Happy Isles Nature Center, and explore the Valley on your own on foot or by bicycle on miles of trails.
 For complete details see the Yosemite Guide and Yosemite: Your Complete Guide to the Park.
 The National Park Service has maps of Yosemite National Park and Yosemite Valley on its Web site.

-The Yosemite Conservancy (formerly the Yosemite Association and the Yosemite Fund) has two Webcams operating in Yosemite Valley and looking in the direction of Half Dome: one at Ahwahnee Meadow and one at Turtleback Dome.
-It is currently Thursday at 9:58 am in Yosemite National Park.
+The Yosemite Conservancy has two Webcams operating in Yosemite Valley and looking in the direction of Half Dome: one at Ahwahnee Meadow and one at Turtleback Dome.
+It is currently Friday at 10:03 am in Yosemite National Park.
 The WebCams do not produce images at night.

 Note: To reduce traffic in Yosemite Valley, you will find it convenient and pleasant to park your car and walk or bicycle to the places you want to see or ride the free shuttle buses that serve the Valley's east end.
 If visiting for the day, park in the day-use parking lot near Yosemite Village.